On the Existence of Mock Injective Modules for Algebraic Groups: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Eric Friedlander for initiating the interesting study of mock injectivity which inspired many of our results, and for providing helpful feedback on this paper.
+We also thank Chris Bendel for carefully reading a previous draft of this article, and for the many good suggestions he offered.